MEOWNDLICHT/library_system/README.md

 Project is done. (mostly)
 Still needs some polish and cleanup.
-May break if you deliberately with around with it.
+May break if you deliberately mess around with it.

 ---